capnproto/capnproto/doc/cxx.md

 There is an [example](#example_usage) of all this at the beginning of this page.

+## Setting a Namespace

+You probably want your generated types to live in a C++ namespace.
+You will need to import `/capnproto/c++.capnp` and use the `namespace` annotation it defines:

+{% highlight capnp %}
+Cxx = import "/capnproto/c++.capnp";
+$Cxx.namespace("foo::bar::baz");
+{% endhighlight %}

+Note that for this to work, `capnproto/c++.capnp` must be located in the search path specified with `-I` options.
+This file is found in the Cap'n Proto source repo, so you could invoke `capnpc` like
+so:

+    capnpc -I$CAPNPROTO_GIT_ROOT/c++/src -oc++ myproto.capnp

+As of this writing, the file is not automatically installed anywhere, but in the future it will be.

 ## Reference

 The runtime library contains lots of useful features not described on this page.
 For now, the